 C. Sufficient documentation must be provided with fee payment requests based in whole or in part on hourly compensation or expense reimbursement.
 Fee claims MUST be submitted by counsel at time of sentencing/disposition, or the standard rate will be applied by the court.
 If counsel requests leave to submit a late fee claim, counsel will have five (5) working days after the sentencing/disposition, or the standard rate will be applied by the Court.

-b. specific facts that suggest the investigation will result in admissible evidence or that services of an expert are reasonably necessary to assist in the preparation of a potential defense; and
+- specific facts that suggest the investigation will result in admissible evidence or that services of an expert reasonably necessary to assist in the preparation of a potential defense; and

 2. Procedures Without Prior Court Approval: Appointed counsel may incur investigative or expert expenses without prior approval of the court.
 On presentation of a claim for reimbursement, the court shall order reimbursement of counsel for the expenses, if the expenses are reasonably necessary and reasonably incurred.
 Unreasonable or unnecessary expenses will not be approved.